Counting Subgraphs in Degenerate Graphs: Abstract

 We consider the problem of counting the number of copies of a fixed graph $H$ within an input graph $G$.
 This is one of the most well-studied algorithmic graph problems, with many theoretical and practical applications.
 We focus on solving this problem when the input $G$ has {\em bounded degeneracy}.
 This is a rich family of graphs, containing all graphs without a fixed minor (e.g. planar graphs), as well as graphs generated by various random processes (e.g. preferential attachment graphs).
 We say that $H$ is {\em easy} if there is a linear-time algorithm for counting the number of copies of $H$ in an input $G$ of bounded degeneracy.
 A seminal result of Chiba and Nishizeki from '85 states that every $H$ on at most 4 vertices is easy.
 Bera, Pashanasangi, and Seshadhri recently extended this to all $H$ on 5 vertices, and further proved that for every $k > 5$ there is a $k$-vertex $H$ which is not easy.
 They left open the natural problem of characterizing all easy graphs $H$.

 Bressan has recently introduced a framework for counting subgraphs in degenerate graphs, from which one can extract a sufficient condition for a graph $H$ to be easy.
 Here we show that this sufficient condition is also necessary, thus fully answering the Bera--Pashanasangi--Seshadhri problem.
 We further resolve two closely related problems; namely characterizing the graphs that are easy with respect to counting induced copies, and with respect to counting homomorphisms.
-Our proofs rely on several novel approaches for proving hardness results in the context of subgraph-counting.